Stephanie241/Stephanie241/README.md

 <h1 align="center">Hi, I'm Stephanie 😊 </h1>
-<h3 align="center">An enthusiastic Data Engineer, Data Analyst and Data Scientist. </h3>
+<h3 align="center">An enthusiastic Data Engineer, Analytics Engineer, Data Analyst and Data Scientist. </h3>

 I specialise in building scalable data pipelines, managing migrations, creating insightful visualizations, and developing statistical models.
 Proficient in Python and SQL, I have hands-on experience with cloud platforms like GCP, Oracle Cloud, and Oracle ERP systems.
 I design and automate data pipelines from diverse sources, leveraging data lakes and warehouses to optimize performance.
 Additionally, I work with big data technologies such as Google BigQuery and Dataflow, while utilizing GCP-native DevOps tools like Cloud Build and Cloud Composer to enhance CI/CD workflows.